5 Tips for More Workout Motivation

 Your training schedule doesn’t only present challenges on a physical level.
 Very often we find ourselves lacking motivation to even start a workout.
 But when you start exercising, you also begin a journey of physical and mental health that helps you through even the most challenging days.

 1. Find the Right Training Plan

-When you look at your training plan, do you feel like you’ll never manage?
-Try to focus on the first few days of your plan and slowly work your way forward.
-This way, you won’t be put off by the training sessions waiting for you later on.
+When you look at your training plan, do you feel like you’ll never be able to do it?
+Try to focus on the first few days of your plan and take it bit by bit.
+This way, you won’t be immediately put off by the training sessions waiting for you later on.

 The stronger you get, the easier the workouts will be.
 Change takes time — be patient!

 Find a training plan that suits you; don’t pick a plan you wish you could follow.
 Your plan has to match your fitness level so you can pursue a goal that you can actually reach.
 Realistically estimating your fitness level might make your goal seem farther away, but it will have a positive influence on your progress and prevent you from getting discouraged.
 Take the quiz to find out which training plan is perfect for you.

 One thing is clear: you need a goal.